 Students will learn the basic needs of a plant.
 They will construct their own terrarium to take home.
-WCCB will provide instructions, plants, and soil.
-The classroom will need to provide suggested glass containers or glass jars, one per student.
+This program may utilize succulents or other non-native plants.
+This program may require a fee, or the school may need to provide suggested materials.